 - 1/2 teaspoon baking soda

 - 115 grams (1/2 cup or 1 stick) butter, diced, at room temperature

 - 240ml (1 cup) plain yogurt or fromage blanc or sour cream

 - 1 teaspoon vanilla extract

-Bake for an hour, until the top is golden brown and a knife inserted in the center comes out clean.
-Transfer to a rack, let stand in the pan for ten minutes, then unclasp the sides of the pan and let cool completely before serving.
+- Bake for 1 hour, until the top is golden brown and a knife inserted in the center comes out clean.
+Transfer to a rack, let stand in the pan for 10 minutes, then unclasp the sides of the pan and let cool completely before serving.